 Now we live there and when people ask me where I am from, I just say, “Almost Iowa.”

 All of my stories are fiction.
 They have to be.
-The population of my little town is four (counting the chickens).
-Since everyone knows everybody else and everyone knows everything about everybody, I have to write in such a way that they can say, “Hey, that’s me!” and at the same time say, “No way, that’s me!
+The population of my little town is 4 (counting the chickens).
+Since everyone knows everybody else and everyone knows everything about everybody, I have to write in such a way that they can say, “Hey, that’s me!” and at the same time say, “No way, that’s me!”